quantify-os/quantify-core/docs/technical_notes/Quantify dataset specification.rst

 Both, the experiment coordinates and the experiment variables, are required to have the following attributes:

 - ``standard_name`` (``str``)
     - Usually a short name.
-Often correponding to the name of a :class:`~qcodes.instrument.parameter.Parameter`.
+Often corresponding to the name of a :class:`~qcodes.instrument.parameter.Parameter`.
     - The name should be a valid python variable composed of lower-case alphanumeric characters and ``_`` (unserscore).
 - ``long_name`` (``str``)
     - A human readable name.
 Usually used as the label of a plot axis.
 - ``units`` (``str``)
     - The unit(s) of this experiment coordinate.
 If has no units, use an empty string: ``""``.
 If the units are arbitrary use ``"arb. un."``.
-    - NB This attribute was not named ``unit`` to presernce compatiblity with ``xarray`` plotting methods.
+    - NB This attribute was not named ``unit`` to preserve compatibility with :mod:`xarray` plotting methods.

 Optionally the following attributes may be present as well:

 - ``batched`` (``bool``)